-Denmark is testing grid resilience at higher levels of variable renewables, after breaking its own world record for wind power, which reached 39% of national electricity consumption in 2015.
+Denmark is testing grid resilience at higher levels of variable renewables, after breaking its own world record for wind power,.

 The country is leading where others will follow: the International Energy Agency expects renewables to account for nearly two thirds of all new electricity generating capacity worldwide through 2020, led by wind, solar and hydropower.